MihBarreto/cypress-course/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 ## Regarding the porject
-The project is an [freeCodecamp.org](https://www.freecodecamp.org/news/mastering-end-to-end-testing-with-cypress-for-javascript-applications/) Cypress couse.
+The project is a [freeCodecamp.org](https://www.freecodecamp.org/news/mastering-end-to-end-testing-with-cypress-for-javascript-applications/) Cypress couse.
 On it, I've learned how to perform simple web tests with JavaScript and Cypress.

 <details>
 <summary>Infos about the project </summary>